Location: 15 minutes drive from Ibiza Town or Playa d'en Bossa

 Size: 3.2 km long, 55 metres wide

-Getting there: Reached by car on the road from Ibiza Town, past the airport towards Cala Jondal and before Sa Caleta.
+Getting there: Reached by car on the road from Ibiza Town, past the airport towards Cala Jondal and before Sa Caleta beach.
 Take the left turn just after the small supermarket on the left.
-Parking is only allowed on the car park at the beginning at the beach, not after the barrier.
+Only a small car park, but normally there is always a space available, even during the high season.

 Nearest resort